momentohq/public-dev-docs/docs/develop/api-reference/set-collections.md

 <SdkExampleTabs snippetId={'API_SetFetch'} />

 ### SetRemoveElement
 Removes a single element from an existing set item.
+If the set is emptied as a result, the item is deleted.

 | Name            | Type            | Description                                   |
 | --------------- | --------------- | --------------------------------------------- |